|Holiday Hours: Thanksgiving|

 |Stockbridge resident and artist Norman Rockwell used Thanksgiving to illustrate 'Freedom from Want.'|

-Plymouth's state of Massasoit, who was instrumental in Plymouth Colony's survival, looks out over the Plymouth Rock monument.
+Plymouth's statue of Massasoit, who was instrumental in Plymouth Colony's survival, looks out over the Plymouth Rock monument.
 Image via SeePlymouth.com.

 Thanksgiving will be observed on Thursday, Nov.
-22. The day is a national holiday inspired by the first Thanksgiving dinner shared between the Pilgrims and Wampanoags in 1621 at Plymouth.
-The living history museum Plimoth Plantation continues the tradition each year with a recreation of the event in which visitors can participate.
+25. The day is a national holiday inspired by the first Thanksgiving dinner shared between the Pilgrims and Wampanoags in 1621 at Plymouth.
+The living history museum Plimoth Patuxet continues the tradition each year with a recreation of the event in which visitors can participate.
 This year will include COVID-19 restrictions.

 The day is not celebrated by all.
 Some Native Americans consider it a Day of Mourning because of the massive disruption the advent of European settlers caused to the first Americans through disease, land theft and war.
 The United American Indians of New England gather annually in Plymouth at the statue of Wampanoag leader Massasoit and a nearby plaque commemorating the National Day of Mourning.

 More locally, the day marks the anniversary of the completion of the Hoosac Tunnel.
 It was on Thanksgiving Day, Nov.
 27, 1874, that the final bit of rock was blasted out in the town of Florida to open what was then the longest rail tunnel in the world.